 Enjoy a soda fountain treat at the Kiowa County Museum & Soda Fountain in the Kiowa Commons Building.
 Dine at the Crazy Mule Food & Brew, Kook’s Meat, and Pueblo Nuevo.
 Stay at the Best Western Plus Night Watchman Inn.

-Pro Tip: In nearby Mullinville, see M.T.
-Liggett’s kinetic art displays.
+Pro Tips: When M.T.
+Liggett died, the New York Times and Washington Post carried his obituary.
+See Liggett’s extraordinary totems and whirligigs at the M.T.
+Liggett Art Environment in nearby Mullinville.
 Liggett, a folk artist, skewered politicians with his creations.
-Visit the giant 16-sided Fromme-Birney Round Barn 3.5 miles south and 1.75 miles west of Mullinville.
+Also visit the giant 16-sided Fromme-Birney Round Barn 3.5 miles south and 1.75 miles west of Mullinville.

 Great Bend’s attractions center around flight, both birds and airplanes, plus drag racers who race on a former runway.